 At first, selecting a file in the file menu won't do anything, but after performing some actions in BiT, the information from your file will be committed.
 This means simply selecting your file will change your environment.
 The sections below are exemples of various interactions that will make selecting files have an effect.
 Make sure to understand what selecting a file means, as this concept will be ever-present from now on.

-Loading Story Flags is usually done by saving over a file during BiT, as saving sets a story flag, and thus loads the story flag information from that file.
+Loading Story Flags is done by updating story flags in BiT, usually by saving over a file during BiT, since saving sets a story flag, and thus loads the story flag information from that file.
 Things that get loaded include but are not limited to:

 Notable actions that load story flags:

-Loading inventory flags is usually done by collecting items.
+Loading inventory flags is done by updating inventory flags, usually by collecting items.
 Picking up a Stamina Fruit, Heart, Rupee, or other item with a text box, or updating your rupee or ammo count, will update inventory flag information, including:

 Entering a loading zone updates both story flag and inventory flag information.
 However it does not update scene flag information (see BiTMagic below).